antonbobrov/vevet/docusaurus/docs/vevet/index.md

 sidebar_position: 2
 ---

-# Vevet
+# Core

-**vevet** is a client-side utility designed to provide comprehensive details about the user's viewport, browser, and operating system.
-It also offers various callbacks for page load events and viewport changes.
+The **Vevet Core** provides essential utilities for detecting and responding to the user’s environment.

 ## Features

-- **Viewport Detection**: Retrieve detailed information about the user's viewport.
+- **Viewport Detection** – Get detailed information about the user's viewport.
-- **Browser and OS Identification**: Get details about the user's browser and operating system.
+- **Browser & OS Detection** – Identify the user's browser and operating system.
-- **Custom Callbacks**: Trigger specific actions on page load or viewport changes.
+- **Custom Callbacks** – Trigger actions on page load or viewport changes.

 ## Usage

 ### JavaScript Example

-Learn more in the **[Features Documentation](./features)**.

 ```ts
 import { vevet } from 'vevet';